zxc308/P4-tutorials/vm-ubuntu-20.04/README.md

 new VM very often (a couple of times per year?).

 + Log in as user p4 (password p4)
++ Answer "Yes" in the pop window asking if you want to upgrade the system, if asked.
+This will download the latest Linux Linux kernel version released for Ubuntu 20.04, and other updated packages.
++ Reboot the system.
++ Use `sudo apt purge <list of packages>` to remove older version of Linux kernel, if the upgrade installed a newer one.
++ `sudo apt clean`

++ Log in as user p4 (password p4)
 + Start menu -> Preferences -> LXQt settings -> Monitor settings
   + Change resolution from initial 800x600 to 1024x768.
 Apply the changes.
   + Close monitor settings window